-The number of health and safety cases recorded by WRS during the year to date is a reduction of 17% compared to 2021-22, but an increase of 14% compared to 2020-21.
-Approximately 41% of cases have been reports of accidents, with 43% relating to injuries where a worker was incapacitated for more than severn days and 31% relating to injuries to members of the public.
+The number of health and safety cases recorded by WRS during the is a reduction of 21% compared to 2021-22, but conistent with 2020-21.
+Approximately 39% of cases have been reports of accidents, with 49% relating to injuries where a worker was incapacitated for more than severn days and 32% relating to injuries to members of the public.
 The remaining cases were either accidents where major injuries were sustained, danergous occurances, and two fatalities.
 Slips, trips, and falls continues to be the promient cause of accidents.